Office Closed - Urgent Telephone : 01233 331111

 Strategic Significance

 'Strategic significance’ is an important part of the biodiversity metric scoring approach.
-The ‘strategic significance’ score is a landscape scale factor, which gives additional unit value to habitats that are located in preferred locations for biodiversity and other environmental objectives.
+The ‘strategic significance’ score is a landscape scale factor, which gives additional biodiversity unit value to habitats that are located in preferred locations for biodiversity and other environmental objectives.

 Spatial Risk Multiplier